angrycarrots/lean-lite/README.md

 *Note: generally, we will not be using lean-cli.
 It is merely a convenient way to install the necessary python libraries for execution in the lean environment.
-These scripts (lean-lite) is a replacement for lean-cli.*
+These scripts (lean-lite) are a replacement/complement for lean-cli.
+You can still use lean-cli with this project!*

 4. Create an environment variable for python (in windows):
     ~~~